 Get A Local SIM Card

-The best way to make sure that your cell will work in Mexico is to get a local SIM card – my go to company when in the country is typically Telcel, as it has the widest network.
 You can do this by simply walking into a retail phone outlet with your phone and asking for a local SIM card – you’ll even find some at the airport.
-These cost up to about $6 USD and it are the most cost-effective way to use your phone while traveling to Mexico.
+They are the most cost-effective way to use your phone while traveling to Mexico.

-Use Whatsapp To Communicate
+Use WhatsApp to Communicate

 Tipping

 Tipping in Mexico is acceptable and, on some occasions, customary.
-In restaurants and bars, a service charge is generally not included and it is customary to leave a tip of up to 20 percent of the bill depending on the level of service.
+In restaurants and bars, a service charge is generally not included, and it is customary to leave a tip of up to 20 percent of the bill, depending on the level of service.

-Other people who expect a tip are tour guides.
-Some will tell you that guides prefer being tipped in US dollars as opposed to Pesos, since the US dollar is worth so much more in Mexico.
 I am not sure about that – because you inevitably lose a bit when you exchange money at the bank!
-The amount of tip you leave should be based on your experience, but as a rule of thumb don’t leave less than $50 MXN.
+The amount of tip you leave should be based on your experience, but as a rule of thumb, don’t leave less than $50 MXN.

 Tips are also expected by cleaning stuff in hotels (around $75 MXN per day); hotel porters that help you with luggage; baggers at grocery stores (up to $10 MXN); shuttle drivers when they help with your bags (around $20 MXN).
 You don’t need to tip taxi drivers.